-- Transformer winding failures produced a signature with characteristics different from those observed for a variety of other failures that produce subtle precursors.
+• Transformer winding failures produced a unique signature.
 These signals were present well in advance (seven days) of the time at which customers were affected in any way.
-There was no indication of a problem from any other source. - Location of failures and incipient failures has always been and remains recognized as a significant challenge, particularly for subtle conditions that produce very limited current.
+There was no indication of a problem from any other source.

+- Location of failures and incipient failures has always been and remains a significant challenge, particularly for subtle conditions with limited current.
 The initial charge in the DFA project was to focus on proving the ability to detect and characterize failure signatures.
 The plan has been to explore location techniques after first detecting and characterizing the signals of interest.
-Traditional impedance calculations are meaningless in situations like the current case, because the primary impedance that determines incipient fault current levels typically consists of arc impedance, winding impedance, etc., not the line and system impedances that impedance-based location methods assume. - As soon as the first outage occurred, location was no longer an issue.
+Traditional impedance calculations are meaningless in situations like the current case, because the primary impedance that determines incipient fault current levels typically consists of arc impedance, winding impedance, etc, not the line and system impedances that impedance-based location methods assume. - As soon as the first outage occurred, location was no longer an issue.
 Imagine that a dispatcher knows the DFA has been measuring precursors indicative of a transformer winding failure on phase B of a particular feeder for the past week.
-Imagine further that he knows the level of precursor activity has been high for the past hour or so but stopped suddenly coincident with a fair-weather outage call from a customer served by a phase-B transformer on that feeder.
+Imagine further that he knows the level of precursor activity has been high for the past hour or so, but stopped suddenly coincident with a fair-weather outage call from a customer served by a phase-B transformer on that feeder.
 It is straightforward to recognize the probable connection between the two events and advise the responding crew to expect to find a transformer with a failed internal winding a problem that typically will not be obvious from casual inspection. - This was the first documented case of failure precursors for an internal transformer winding failure.
 Discovery of this signature and documentation of its cause enable similar future measurements to be recognized and investigated more effectively.
 Researchers believe it likely that DFA prototypes have recorded previous instances of transformer winding failures, but their causes were unknown at the time.
 The difficulty a utility faces when investigating unknown anomalies means that the causes of those past cases were not found.

-Figure 3-18 Precursor One Week in Advance of Transformer Failure (RMS)
+Figure 3-24 Precursors One Week before Transformer Failure (RMS)

-Figure 3-19 Precursor One Week in Advance of Transformer Failure (Waveforms)
+Figure 3-25 Precursors One Week before Transformer Failure (Waveforms)

-Figure 3-20 Precursor Signals Immediately Prior to Initial Customer Outage (RMS)
+Figure 3-26 Precursors Immediately Prior to Initial Customer Outage (RMS)

-Figure 3-21 Precursor Signals 30 Minutes After Crew Reset Transformer (RMS)
+Figure 3-27 Precursors 30 Minutes after Crew Reset Transformer (RMS)

-Figure 3-22 Precursor Signals Preceding Second Trip (RMS)
+Figure 3-28 Precursors Preceding Second Trip (RMS)

-Case Study: Internal Failure of Transformer Primary Bushing
+Case Study #10: Internal Failure of Transformer Primary Bushing

 A DFA prototype registered a one-cycle fault that tripped the feeder breaker.
 The breaker reclosed 45 cycles later and no sustained outage resulted.
-Figure 3-23 illustrates this fault.
-Five hours later there was a second fault, similar to the first.
-As before the breaker tripped and reclosed and no sustained outage resulted.
-Figure 3-24 illustrates the second episode.
+Figure 3-29 illustrates this fault.
+Five hours later, there was a second fault, similar to the first.
+As before, the breaker tripped and reclosed, and no sustained outage resulted.
+Figure 3-30 illustrates the second episode.

 Nothing further occurred until six days later, when a third fault occurred.
-Figure 3-25 shows the current measured at the substation during this episode.
-In this episode fault current increased over a period of about two cycles, finally reaching a magnitude of several thousand amperes.
+Figure 3-31 shows the current measured at the substation during this episode.
+In this episode, fault current increased over a period of about two cycles, finally reaching a magnitude of several thousand amperes.
 The breaker tripped and reclosed, but the fuse on a transformer on the feeder operated before the breaker opened, and a localized outage resulted.

 The utility responded to the resulting outage and found a failed transformer with a blown fuse.
 They subsequently had the transformer torn down and inspected.
-Figure 3-26 shows that the internal bushing had failed catastrophically.
+Figure 3-32 shows that the internal bushing had failed catastrophically.
 Findings can be summarized as follows: